flouciel/flouciel.github.io/src/content/blog/hard-coded-scanning.md

 ```

 ## Final thoughts
-Ater detecting the secrets, simply deleting a secret from the latest commit **does not mean it's gone**, it's already in history, caches, forks, and clones.
+After detecting the secrets, simply deleting a secret from the latest commit **does not mean it's gone**.
+It's already in history, caches, forks, and clones.
 Attackers and automated tools can still find and exploit it.

-Default rules won’t catch everything.
-Tailor regex patterns and allowlists to the business.
+Default rules won't catch everything.
+Tailor regex patterns and allowlists to your business.
 Every org has unique identifiers.
-Reflect those in your detection config — whether you're using Gitleaks, TruffleHog, or both.
+Reflect those in your detection config, whether you're using Gitleaks, TruffleHog, or both.

 Some next moves:
-- Use centralized secret manager like **AWS Secrets Manager, HashiCorp Vault, or Doppler**
+- Use a centralized secret manager like **AWS Secrets Manager, HashiCorp Vault, or Doppler**
-- Always layer secret detections with pre-commit hooks.
+- Always layer secret detection with pre-commit hooks.
-- Security Awareness, work with them, and educate your teams
+- Security awareness: work with your teams and educate them
-- Rotate and monitor secret
+- Rotate and monitor secrets